Contact tracing revs up in some states as omicron reaches US

 Asked about the difficulty of contact tracing in this case, Minnesota Health Commissioner Jan Malcolm said that “it goes to the challenge of the incredible kind of epidemiologic detective work that goes on with these things.”

-Amid the surge of the delta variant, health investigators across the U.S. became overwhelmed and scaled back contact tracing operations, finding it nearly impossible to keep up with the deluge of new COVID-19 infections, administer vaccines and also do tracing at the same time.
+Amid the surge of the delta variant, health investigators across the U.S. became overwhelmed and scaled back contact tracing operations, finding it nearly impossible to keep up with the deluge of new infections, administer vaccines and also do tracing at the same time.

 Many health officials ultimately focused on exposures at schools or potential super-spreader incidents where large numbers of people were at risk of exposure.

-Dr. William Schaffner, a professor of infectious diseases at the Vanderbilt University School of Medicine in Nashville, Tennessee, anticipates that will ultimately happen with omicron.
+Dr. William Schaffner, a professor of infectious diseases at the Vanderbilt University School of Medicine, expects that will ultimately happen with omicron.

 “Contact tracing and sequencing will allow us to paint with a broad brush,” Schaffner said.
-“But we won’t be able to track it down to each and every case, and at a given point, when you know, it is here and spreading, why do we need to do that?”
+“But we won’t be able to track it down to each and every case, and at a given point, when you know it is here and spreading, why do we need to do that?”

 Associated Press writer Dave Kolpack contributed from Fargo, North Dakota.